arangodb/arangodb/Documentation/Books/Manual/Deployment/Cloud/Aws.md

 information.

-**Important:** In order to deploy on AWS, general guidelines, like using a fast, local, SSD disk for the data directory of the ArangoDB processes apply.
+**Important:** In order to deploy on AWS, general guidelines, like using a fast, **direct-attached**, SSD disk for the data directory of the ArangoDB processes apply.